contao/docs/docs/manual/guides/local/devilbox.en.md

 ## Prepare the Contao installation

 One or more Contao installations are created in the Devilbox directory **`data\www`**.
-Per Contao installation you have to create a separate directory here.
-The directory name then corresponds to the later vhost name.
-The directory name `contao4` then results in` contao4.loc` for example.
+Each Contao installation will reside in its own directory there.
+The directory name you choose will correspond to the vhost name.
+For example, a directory named `contao4` will correspond to a vhost for `contao4.loc`.

 You have created a directory (e. g. `contao4`).
 Change to this directory and create a new subfolder `web`.
 Copy the Contao Manager `.phar` file into this folder and rename the file to` contao-manager.phar.php`.